 Florida Statistics on Road Rage You Need to Know

 Unfortunately, the Floridian metropolitan areas of Orlando, Miami- Fort Lauderdale, and Tampa- St. Petersburg are ranked all within the top 20 of GasBuddy’s top cities in the U.S. with the most aggressive drivers, making it all the more important to educate yourself on road rage and how to prevent it.

 Giving into road rage burns a hole in your wallet.
-According to GasBuddy, acts of road rage can lower gas mileage as much as 40 percent, costing as much as $477 per year in additional fuel consumption.
-Practicing aggressive driving maneuvers not only puts your safety and the safety of others at risk, it puts your financials at risk as well.
+According to GasBuddy, acts of road rage can lower gas mileage by as much as 40 percent, costing as much as $477 per year in additional fuel consumption.
+Practicing aggressive driving maneuvers not only puts your safety and the safety of others at risk, but it also puts your financials at risk as well.

 How To Keep Road Rage Under Control

 A study released by the AAA Foundation of Traffic Safety in 2016 revealed that nearly 80 percent of drivers expressed significant anger, aggression, or road rage.
 So remember, the next time you’re on the road and the car in front of you is driving slow, that driver is most likely as angry at another driver in front of them who’s preventing them from driving at a normal speed as you are at them.
 Practicing the golden rule is one way to prevent road rage incidents while driving.
 Instead of being angry when someone makes a mistake while driving, be empathetic and treat the driver who has angered you as you would like to be treated if you had made a mistake.
 What else can you do to prevent road rage from taking root?
 Here are some tips:

 - Take a deep breath and try to calm down rather than get angry

 - If you become too agitated to drive safely, pull over and do not drive again until you are calm